Contacts

 The ranking of each public competition is published on Admission Results a.y.
 2026-27 in compliance with data privacy laws (privacy is guaranteed).

-By 16th March 2026 each candidate will receive a personal email at the address provided during the online application, informing them about the outcome of their application.
+By 8 June 2026, each candidate will receive a personal email at the address provided during the online application informing them of the outcome of their application.

 Using their ID and password, candidates will be able to access the online procedure, for further information, including: